sprtlw/once_human_auto_join/README.md

-# Auto-Clicker Script for ONCE_HUMAN
+# Auto-Join Full Server Script for ONCE_HUMAN

 This Python script provides an automated method of joining a full server on ONCE_HUMAN.
 It uses image recognition to locate specific elements on the screen and perform actions accordingly.